Leadership through Analytics and Decision Sciences

 Interested students need to apply for this programme via the link provided on the websites of Mu Sigma and TAPMI-CEL (Center for Executive Learning).
 The details of the application process are as follows.

-Work Experience : Minimum 2 years, Maximum 4 years
+Work Experience: Minimum 2 years, Maximum 6 years

-To test Individual Problem-Solving Ability, Students will have to pick a real-world problem of their own choice, present a solution for it in under 4 mins and upload the video of them presenting the solution on YouTube.
-TAPMI and Mu Sigma will evaluate students on difficulty and relevance of chosen problem, creativity, simplicity, and practicality of solution, and presentation skills.
+1. Pick a suggested real-world problem of their own choice, present a solution for it in under 4 mins and upload the video of them presenting the solution.
+TAPMI and Mu Sigma will evaluate the candidates on difficulty and relevance of the chosen problem, creativity, simplicity, and practicality of solution, and presentation skills.

-Collaborative Problem-Solving Ability: The candidates will go through a Group Activity (GA) where they will be given a real-world business problem to solve as a group – they will be evaluated on their team-work/collaboration, initiative, definition of the problem, representation of solution, feasibility/sustainability of implementation.
+Collaborative Problem-Solving Ability: The candidates will go through a Group Activity where they will be given a real-world business problem to solve as a group– they will be evaluated on their Problem-Solving ability, Critical thinking and decision-making skills as well as Leadership and Self-Management.

-Final selection of the candidate will be based on a weighted average score, with different parameters weighted as shown below.
+Final selection of the candidate will be based on a weighted average score.
 The focus of the program is to create leaders in problem-solving and decision sciences, and as such, candidates who display a high onus on problem-solving, exhibit a hyper-curious mindset, and have a strong appetite for learning will be selected.